It’s time to rise above the chaos of the situation with your alcoholic

 Stephanie McAuliffe shares her journey of growing up in a family where cocktails started by 5:00 p.m.
 She reveals her marriages to two alcoholics, and shows how she navigated life being surrounded by alcohol and alcoholics—and broke an unhealthy family cycle that went back at least four generations.
-Full of stories of survival, The Message in the Bottle is packed with support to help children and spouses of alcoholics find peace amidst the chaos.
+Full of stories of survival, The Message in the Bottle is packed with support to help family and friends of alcoholics find peace amidst the chaos.

 The Message in the Bottle: